MXilian/simple_popup_flutter/README.md

 In this example, you can drag popup widget to see how the automatic positioning of the popup relative to the screen borders works.

-You can customize widget: set a specific positioning, on/off background shading, on/off displaing of an arrow, on/off closing a popup by click, and etc.
+You can customize widget: set a specific positioning, on/off background shading, on/off an arrow display, on/off closing a popup by click, and etc.

 ____